Xinhui Chen Pi: A Guide to Aged Mandarin Peel

 What is Chen Pi?

-Why Xinhui aged mandarin peel specifically
+Why Xinhui aged mandarin peel is different

 Our nine-year Chen Pi from 2016 has gone well past that point.
-The flavour is smooth, with a natural sweetness and layered aromatic notes — aged wood, honey, and refined citrus.
+The flavour is smooth, with natural sweetness and layered aromatic notes — aged wood, honey, and refined citrus.
 The mouthfeel is noticeably different from younger dried orange peel tea.

 How to brew Chen Pi

-Standard brewing: Steep about 1/3 piece (roughly 3g) in 200-400ml of hot water for 3 minutes.
+Standard brewing: Steep about 1/3 piece, roughly 3g, in 200-400ml of hot water for 3 minutes.
 You can re-steep it up to three times.

 In cooking: Chen Pi is widely used in Chinese cooking — braised dishes, soups, and desserts.
 The citrus depth it adds to slow-cooked food is hard to replicate with fresh peel.
 A small piece goes a long way.